wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-calling-implement-calling-plans/includes/step-four-emergency-addresses-locations-organization.md

 In the United States, 911 calls first go to a certified Emergency Routing Service Providers (ERSPs).
-The call taker at the ERSP will find out the location of the emergency and route the call to the proper Public Safety Answering Point (PSAP) that serves the caller’s location who can then dispatch the proper units located closest to the location of the caller.
+The call taker at the ERSP will find out the location of the emergency and route the call to the proper Public Safety Answering Point (PSAP) that serves the caller's location who can then dispatch the proper units located closest to the location of the caller.

-The caller’s address must be attached to the caller’s phone number.
+The caller's address must be attached to the caller's phone number.
 How and when this association happens can vary among country and regions.
 For example, in the United States, you need to associate an emergency address when you assign the phone number to the user.
 In the United Kingdom, you need to associate an emergency address to the phone number when you're getting the phone numbers from Microsoft 365 or Office 365, or when transferring phone numbers from your current service provider.

 ### Emergency address validation